Cutter's Way

-Cutter's Way (originally titled Cutter and Bone) is a 1981 American neo noir thriller directed by Ivan Passer.
+Cutter's Way (originally titled Cutter and Bone) is a 1981 American neo-noir thriller film directed by Ivan Passer.
 The film stars Jeff Bridges, John Heard, and Lisa Eichhorn.
 The screenplay was adapted from the 1976 novel Cutter and Bone by Newton Thornburg.

 Plot

 One rainy night in Santa Barbara, California, Richard Bone's car breaks down on a side road.
 He sees a large car draw up a little way behind him.
 A man throws something into a garbage can.
 At first, Bone thinks nothing of it and proceeds to meet his friend, Vietnam veteran Alex Cutter.
 The following day, a young girl who has been brutally murdered is found in the garbage can, and Bone becomes a suspect.